CarlColijn/Jazillionth/README.md

   A user-defined function to run after each test set on a page under test is tested.
 Its signature should be `OnAfterSetTests(jazil, testPage, testSet, testedOK)`.  `jazil` is the fully set-up Jazillionth object doing the tests, `testPage` is the TestPage object returned by the original call to `AddPageToTest`, `testSet` is the TestSet object returned by the original call to `AddTestSet`, and `testedOK` is a boolean indicating if all tests ran OK for this test set.

 If you let Jazillionth pause its testing, then you can continue the tests at a later time by calling `ContinueTests` on the Jazillionth object.
 For a more finely controlled code execution flow you can pass an optional boolean argument to indicate you want a delayed continuation.
 With delayed continuation the tests will only resume running after your current script is done.
 (This is arranged via a setTimeout with a delay of zero.)

+Do note that `StartTests` and `ContinueTests` are asynchronous functions, and they will return before the tests have finished.
+So if you want your script to wait for the tests to be done before the rest of your script runs, you have to `await` on them.